-TRLS 3001 course section topics will be related to the faculty member’s discipline area.
-In addition, the TRLS program office will provide TRLS 3001 faculty with curricular materials aimed at supporting transfer student success:
+TRLS 3001 course section topics are related to the faculty member’s discipline area.
+In addition, the TRLS seminar is aimed at supporting transfer student success by providing:

 • Academic and professional success strategies (e.g., study and time management strategies, note-taking and test preparation skills, overcoming imposter syndrome, and developing a growth mindset),